rvermeulen/codeql-workshop-introduction-to-javascript/README.md

 - Install the CodeQL pack dependencies using the command `CodeQL: Install Pack Dependencies` and select `exercises`, and `solutions`.
 - Build the database `nodejs-goof-db.zip` by running the command `make` or manually executed the commands associated with the `nodejs-goof-db.zip` Make target.
+  Alternatively, you can download a [pre-built database](https://drive.google.com/file/d/1BPvRlCIVbX7Hwvd05Zk5cSOpB8Wa5JKs/view?usp=sharing).
+- Select the database using the command `CodeQL: Choose Database from Archive` and pass the path to the database.

 ## Workshop